Dark roast coffee is one of the most preferred types of coffee.

 If you want to know more on how to determine the tastes and aromas of coffee, check our our article on coffee cupping.

-The Dark Roast Coffee also called French Roast or Vienna Roast is the darkest among all roasts and has very noticeable coffee oil.
+The Dark Roast also called French Roast or Vienna Roast is the darkest among all roasts and has very noticeable coffee oil.

 It's roasted until the second crack, and it produces heavy, smoky, and less acidic coffees.